DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

+* kvargs: The function ``rte_kvargs_process`` will get a new parameter for returning key match count.
+It will ease handling of no-match case.

 * eal: function ``rte_bsf64`` in ``rte_bitmap.h`` has been renamed to ``rte_bsf64_safe`` and moved to ``rte_common.h``.
 A new ``rte_bsf64`` function
   will be added in the next release in ``rte_common.h`` that follows convention